Clans/FloatingActionButton/README.md

 You can set an icon for the **FloatingActionButton** using `android:src` xml attribute.
 Use drawables of size `24dp` as specified by [guidlines](http://www.google.com/design/spec/components/buttons.html#buttons-floating-action-button).
 Icons of desired size can be generated with [Android Asset Studio](http://romannurik.github.io/AndroidAssetStudio/icons-generic.html).

 ### Floating action button
-Here are all the **FloatinActionButton**'s xml attributes with their **default values** which means that you don't have to set all of them:
+Here are all the **FloatingActionButton**'s xml attributes with their **default values** which means that you don't have to set all of them:
 ```XML
 <com.github.clans.fab.FloatingActionButton
         android:id="@+id/fab"